gsredde/installtomcataws/README.md

- # Install Tomcat 8.x in AWS EC2 Instance (Amazon Linux AMI) gsr
+ # Install Tomcat 8.x in AWS EC2 Instance (Amazon Linux AMI) awsre

 You will find as well the configuration of **Nginx** and **PostgreSQL**.
 Special thanks to @caden for the contribution!